runai-professional-services/runapy/README.md

 # runapy

-This project provides a Python client to interact with the [Run:ai REST API](https://app.run.ai/api/docs).
+This project provides a Python client SDK to interact with the [Run:ai REST API](https://app.run.ai/api/docs).

  The client offers:
 - A single class interface to perform all API actions